Charles Chetwynd-Talbot, 20th Earl of Shrewsbury: Education and marriage

+Before his marriage, in July 1879 Shrewsbury began an affair with the actress Lillie Langtry, although then married to her husband Edward; in January 1880, Langtry and Shrewsbury were reportedly planning to run away together, but the relationship was superseded by his elopement with his future Countess.

 Public offices and honours

 In right of his peerage, Lord Shrewsbury became Hereditary Lord High Steward of Ireland, in which capacity he took part in the coronations of Kings Edward VII and George V, and accompanied the former on his state visit to Dublin in July 1903.
 He was made KCVO in 1907.
 He also became High Steward of the Borough of Stafford in 1892.

 Equestrian interests

 He started his own polo club in 1893.
 In 1895, Lord Shrewsbury founded the Staffordshire Polo Club at his house, Ingestre Hall.
 Players included The 8th Earl of Harrington, Algernon Burnaby, Captain Daily Fergusson, Captain The Hon.
 Robert Greville, Gerald Hardy, Albert Jones, Captain "Wendy" Jones, Edward and George Miller, Norman Nickalls, Bertram Portal, Captain Gordon Renton, Jasper Selwyn and John Reid Walker.

 Greyhound coach

 A devotee of coach driving, for several seasons Lord Shrewsbury ran the daily Greyhound (i.e. fast) coach service the 20 miles from fashionable Buxton Spa to his house, Alton Towers, now the site of a theme park.